-I am a Clinical Genomics professional and I work as Bioinformatician in Prostate cancer genomics group at MEB here in Karolinska Institute.
+I am a Clinical Genomics scientist and I work as Bioinformatician in Prostate cancer genomics group at MEB here in Karolinska Institute.

 My research interests include employing ML and AI tools for mining and integrating x-omics data to get better insight into high penetrance cancers.
-I focus on cancer transcriptomics and my current work revolves around integration of cancer transcriptome profiles with mutation profiles.
+I focus on cancer transcriptomics and my current work revolves around building pipelines for analysis of liquid biosy data from prostate cancers and integration of cancer transcriptome profiles with mutation profiles.

 When I am not at my workstation, I read and teach Tamil Literature.
 Tamil is one of the longest-surviving classical languages in the world alongside Greek, Latin and Ancient Chinese (http://www.shh.mpg.de/870797/dravidian-languages).